Philippine bourse lists securities lending as priority for 2017

 said Brian Leung, equities trading & client

-development, APAC, Agency Securities, Deutsche Bank.
+development, APAC, agency securities lending, Deutsche

 "While it would be unfamiliar territory for many funds